-Contributions are payable at the rate prescribed in the regulations.
+Contributions are payable as per the amount fixed for the period by the Minister, by notice in the South Australian State Government Gazette.
 Adelaide Hills winemakers and growers of Adelaide Hills grapes contribute to the fund.
 Grape grower contributions are collected by the winemaker as a deduction from the payment made by the winemaker to a grower.
 Winemakers are responsible for paying contributions on their own behalf.
 Winemakers are required to forward all contributions to the Minister on or before 30 June each year.